usnistgov/fireflow/TERMINOLOGY.md

   not always)
 * pseudostandard: a keyword which is not part of the indicated standard but has leading *$*.
-* "raw mode": reading an FCS file while doing minimal validation of *TEXT*
+* "flat mode": reading an FCS file while leaving keywords as a list of key/value pairs (hence "flat") and doing minimal validation of *TEXT*
 * "standardized mode": reading an FCS file and checking to ensure that all keywords in *TEXT* conform to the indicated FCS standard.
 * temporal: Describes a measurement which represents the time dimension.